LayerBoost: Layer-Aware Attention Reduction for Efficient LLMs: Experiments and Results

 \subsubsection{Serving Efficiency and Scalability}

-We now evaluate the efficiency gains introduced by our layer-aware attention reduction in a realistic serving setting.
-In contrast to previous sections that focus on model quality, this evaluation measures end-to-end inference performance under production-like workloads.
+We now evaluate the efficiency gains introduced by LayerBoost in a production-like environment.
+We compare against the base model (Qwen3-4B), as well as Qwen3.5-4B, a recent hybrid model that combines gated softmax attention~\citep{qiugated} with linear attention~\citep{yanggated}.
 We deploy all models using vLLM~\citep{kwon2023efficient}, a high-performance inference engine optimized for efficient batching and KV-cache management, and generate requests using EvalScope~\citep{evalscope_2024} to simulate concurrent client workloads.
 This setup enables us to measure key serving metrics, including time-to-first-token (TTFT), token throughput (TPS), and request throughput (Req/s).
 These experiments are done on a single NVIDIA A10 GPU with 24 GB of memory.

-We compare our model against its base model, Qwen3-4B, as well as Qwen3.5-4B, a recent hybrid architecture that combines gated softmax attention~\citep{qiugated} with linear attention mechanisms~\citep{yanggated}.
-All models are evaluated under identical conditions with fixed input and output lengths of 1024 tokens.

 The results are reported in Table~\ref{tab:serving_efficiency}, where we vary both the number of requests and the concurrency level to simulate increasing system load.
-As the load increases, our model consistently outperforms the baselines across all metrics.

-In particular, our method achieves lower TTFT and higher throughput (both TPS and Req/s) across all concurrency levels.
-The improvements become more significant at higher concurrency (e.g., concurrency $200$), where the complexity of the used attention within the model becomes a bottleneck.
+As the load increases, our model consistently outperforms the other models across all metrics.
+In particular, we achieve lower TTFT and higher throughput (both TPS and Req/s) across all concurrency levels.
+The improvements become more significant at higher concurrency (e.g., $200$), where the complexity of the used attention within the model becomes a bottleneck.

-These results demonstrate that our approach not only preserves model quality but also enables substantial efficiency gains in real-world deployment scenarios, particularly under high-concurrency workloads where scalability is critical.
-To further illustrate that, we present in Figure~\ref{fig:trade-off} the trade-off between serving efficiency and model performance at high concurrency levels.
-Each subplot reports benchmark accuracy against token throughput (TPS) for different models and concurrency settings.
-As shown, while Qwen3.5-4B attains slightly higher accuracy on some benchmarks, our model remains competitive while offering substantially better serving efficiency.
-Notably, at high concurrency, our method achieves up to $\sim$25--30\% higher throughput compared to Qwen3.5-4B, highlighting the benefits of our method in reducing the attention complexity compared to the one of Qwen-3.5.
-Overall, the figure demonstrates that LayerBoost provides a more favorable efficiency-performance trade-off.